c0d-0x/zcontainer/README.md

 # zcontainer
-A Toy linux container with Alpine Linux Mini Root File System
+## Toy Linux Container with Alpine Linux Mini Root File System

->Notice
+This project is a lightweight Linux container built using the Alpine Linux Mini Root File System.
+It is designed for educational purposes, providing a simplified environment to explore containerization concepts.

+### Notice
+🚨 No Contributions Accepted 🚨
->Do not contribute, this project is implemented for learning purposes
+This project is solely for learning and experimentation.
+Contributions are not needed at this time.